Stage-wise Attention-Guided Region Sequencing for Adversarial Attacks on Large Vision-Language Models: Experiments

-\textbf{Evaluation Metrics.} Following prior work~\citep{li2025a, jia2025adversarial}, we employ an LLM-as-a-judge framework~\citep{zheng2023judging} for evaluation.
-Specifically, the gpt-oss-20b~\citep{agarwal2025gpt} is used to compute similarity scores between captions generated from the attacked image and their corresponding target texts.
-An attack is deemed as successful if the similarity score exceeds 0.5, and we report the resulting Attack Success Rate (ASR).
-Additionally, we report the Average Similarity Score (AvgSim) over all samples~\citep{jia2025adversarial}.
-To evaluate imperceptibility, we measure the norms of the perturbation using normalized $\ell_1$ and $\ell_2$~\citep{li2025a}.
-Detailed evaluation prompts are provided in Figure~\ref{fig:app_evaluation_prompt}.
+\textbf{Evaluation Metrics.} Following prior work~\citep{li2025a, jia2025adversarial}, we employ an LLM-as-a-judge framework~\citep{zheng2023judging}.
+Specifically, gpt-oss-20b~\citep{agarwal2025gpt} computes similarity scores between captions generated from attacked images and their target texts.
+We report Attack Success Rate (ASR), where an attack is successful if the similarity score exceeds 0.5, and Average Similarity Score (AvgSim)~\citep{jia2025adversarial}.
+We additionally report ASR under alternative thresholds (0.3, 0.7, 0.8) and KMR~\citep{li2025a} in Appendix~\ref{appendix:asr_thresholds} and Appendix~\ref{app:kmr}.

+To evaluate imperceptibility, we report normalized $\ell_1$ and $\ell_2$ distances, PSNR~\citep{huynh2008scope}, SSIM~\citep{wang2004image}, LPIPS~\citep{zhang2018unreasonable}, and BRISQUE~\citep{mittal2012no}.
+The $\ell_1$ and $\ell_2$ distances measure pixel-level distortion, PSNR and SSIM quantify reconstruction fidelity, LPIPS captures perceptual feature distance, and BRISQUE evaluates the naturalness of the attacked image itself.